JordaoViktor/message-list/README.md

 # Message List

-## For to run the project you must run:
+## For to run the project you must:

 #### yarn api